hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/data-modelling/3-apply-migrations.md

 ---
-title: "Apply migrations"
+title: "Apply Migrations"
-metaTitle: "Apply migrations | Hasura Auth Tutorial"
+metaTitle: "Apply Migrations | Hasura Auth Slack Tutorial"
-metaDescription: "Lets create tables, relationships"
+metaDescription: "hasura migrate apply for creating tables and relationships"
 ---

 Let's get started by creating the tables and relationships for the Slack app.

-Download the hasura project with migrations from [here]()
+Download the hasura project with migrations from [here](https://learn.hasura.io/graphql/hasura-auth-slack/slack-backend.zip)

 Configure the endpoint to point to the heroku app URL.
 Open the `config.yaml` file and set the endpoint value.